Where did Dominic Raab go on holiday?

 Dominic Raab was reportedly enjoying some time off on the beach while the Afghan capital fell.

-But where did he go on holiday, and has he cut short his getaway to return to the UK?
+But where did he go on holiday, and did he cut short his getaway to return to the UK?

 Where did Dominic Raab go on holiday?

-The foreign secretary was seen relaxing at a five-star resort in Crete, reports The Telegraph.
+The foreign secretary was seen relaxing at a five-star resort in on the Greek island of Crete.

+The hotel has since been identified as the Amirandes on the east side of the island, which describes itself as a “unique hotel built around water” that “allures you at every turn”.

-“We were surprised to see Dominic Raab lounging around on the beach on the very day Kabul was falling into Taliban hands,” claimed a fellow holidaymaker.
+“We were surprised to see Dominic Raab lounging around on the beach on the very day Kabul was falling into Taliban hands,” a fellow holidaymaker told The Telegraph.

 “It was definitely him.
 I’m not political and obviously accept everyone is allowed a holiday.
 But the foreign secretary shouldn’t be on the beach on the very day Afghanistan is imploding.